Ernest Hives, 1st Baron Hives: Achievements

-After becoming a chief test driver in 1908, he led the Rolls-Royce team in the Austrian Alpine Trial in 1913.
+After becoming a chief test driver in 1908, he was sent as a mechanic to tune up the car—a Rolls-Royce Silver Ghost belonging to Carlos de Salamanca—for the first-ever Spanish Grand Prix on June 15, 1913.
+Afterwards, he led the Rolls-Royce team in the Austrian Alpine Trialwhich began on June 22 of that same year.

 During the 1914-18 First World War the company designed its first aero-engine, the Eagle, and Hives was involved in its development.
 In 1916 he was Head of the Experimental Department.

 In 1919 the Eagle powered the twin-engined Vickers Vimy bomber on the first direct flight across the Atlantic.
 In 1920 Hives was appointed MBE.

 Other engines were later developed under Hives' lead.
 Of these the Buzzard was the most important, leading to the ‘R’ series, which powered the Supermarine S.6 seaplanes that won the Schneider Trophy in 1929 and 1931 for Rolls-Royce, and most importantly the Merlin engine.

 In 1936 he became the general works manager of the factory and a year later was elected to the board.

 He lived at 37, St. Chads Rd., Derby until around 1937, then at 'Hazeldene', Duffield. about 5 miles north of Derby.

 In 1937 he prepared the firm for a production increase in Merlin engines by splitting facilities between engineering and production and developing shadow factories.
 As the Merlin powered Hurricanes, Spitfires and Lancasters (as well as the best forgotten Fairey Battle), this was a vitally strategic decision when war did come, and no less than a hundred and sixty thousand Merlins were produced by 1945.

 His team directive was "Work till it hurts' and W. A. Robotham said that when he was attached to "this remarkable man for a few (wartime) days I became completely exhausted and made absolutely no contribution towards easing his load.
 After visiting the Hillington Merlin factory, the night train arrived at Trent at the unearthly hour of 5.20 a.m. so (if you couldn't sleep on the train like Hives) walking with him round the Derby factory before breakfast was a gruelling experience.
 Robotham was responsible to Hives for the Car Division, and Hives supported Robotham in developing and manufacturing the Meteor tank engine.

 In 1941-42 Hives had decided 'to go all out for the gas turbine', to ensure the company a leading role in developing jet engines for civil and military aviation.
 In December 1942 when Rover was having problems with Frank Whittle and his company Power Jets in developing their first gas turbine engine, the Rolls-Royce Welland, Hives met with Spencer Wilks of Rover and arranged to exchange Rover's gas turbine business for Rolls-Royce's Nottingham factory producing Rolls-Royce Meteor tank engines (which Rover were already producing).
 This exchange (effective 1 April 1943) gave Rolls-Royce (whose major product was piston aero engines) an entry into jet engine manufacture.